Franktronics 2016 Holiday Closings

 So remember Computer Security Day, and observe it in whatever way you can because online safety and security are important things.
 But maybe you’re a Luddite, and don’t interact with computers and smartphones in any way at all, whatsoever – then how did you come across this article?
 See, you are using a computer or another device.
 But is it secure?

-Franktronics will be closed for the Christmas Day Holiday.
-We will re-open Wednesday morning at 9:00am.
+Franktronics will be closed for the Christmas Eve and Christmas day Holiday.